maus-me/woopEssentials/README.md

   - /date - Get the current ingame date and time
   - /restart - Show time until next restart
   - /setchannel - Set the channel to send to/from ingame chat [Admin]
+  - /whitelist - Change the whitelist status of a player (also the time duration is customizable) [Admin]
+  - /allowcharselonce - Allows the player to re-select their class after doing so already [Admin]

 - Shutdownsystem